-Vermont Health Connect's Plan Comparison Tool has been updated with the new eligibility rules and extra financial help.
+Vermont Health Connect's Plan Comparison Tool is updated yearly with the new eligibility rules and extra financial help.
 It can help Vermonters choose the best health plan for the financial and medical needs.

 - What kind of financial help does Vermont Health Connect offer Vermonters?